 Understandably, some people who are new to investing don’t want to take many risks, so they may be tempted to stick to fixed income investments.
 That may not be practical since fixed income only returns about 2% a year and inflation is typically higher than that.
 You need to have some fixed income in your portfolio.

-Traditionally, many advisors recommended that you use your age to determine how much fixed income you have.
+Traditionally, many advisors recommend that you use your age to determine how much fixed income you have.
 So if you’re 30, you should have a portfolio that’s 30% fixed income and 70% equities.
 I personally think that’s a bit outdated.
-I turn 40 this year and I only have 20% dedicated to fixed income in my retirement account.
+I turn 42 this year, and I only have 20% dedicated to fixed income in my retirement account.

 I should also mention that many people say they have an appetite for risk, but they panic when markets drop.
 You’ll have no idea how you really feel about your portfolio until you see it drop 25% – 40% in a month.
 If that happens and you stay the course, then you’re good.